kbmcconnell/purge-your-data-checklist/README.md

 ## Google alternatives

-Mail, docs, authenticator, and more
+Mail, docs, authenticator, and more:
 - [Proton](https://proton.me/)

-Docs
+Docs:
 - [grist](https://www.getgrist.com/) is spreadsheet software you can self-host
 - [cryptpad](https://cryptpad.fr/)

-Browser
+Browser:
 - **best for anonymity**: [Tor](https://www.torproject.org/)
 - **user-friendly**: [Firefox](https://www.firefox.com/en-US/)

-Search engine
+Search engine:
 By default, the search engine on Firefox is DuckDuckGo, but you can change it to any search engine you wish.
 - **popular**: [DuckDuckGo](https://duckduckgo.com/)
 - **paid alternative**: [kagi](https://kagi.com/)